makigas/discordjs-voicerole/README.md

 ## Requirements

-A JavaScript project already depending on Discord.js 12.
+A JavaScript project already depending on Discord.js 13.

+**Still trapped in Discord.js 12 and having a hard time upgrading?**
+👉 Stay using discordjs-voicerole 1.0.1, the last version supporting Discord.js 12.
+You can pin it in your package.json like this:

+    "discordjs-voicerole": "<2.0.0"

+Sorry for stating this, but consider upgrading your bot.

 ## How to use